quantaosun/covid_classification/README.md

 3. ## What else it can do

-   Though here we used the model to train bioactivity you could apply this to any other chemical property in a very similar way, for example, solubility.

-   Also, here we only provide a classification model, the regression model is also supported with minor modification
+While our focus has been on training the model for bioactivity, the approach can readily be adapted to other chemical properties, such as solubility.
+Additionally, although we've presented a classification model, with minor modifications, a regression model can also be implemented.

 ## Please cite the Chemprop paper if you find their algorithm useful in your research